Bfili/IoT_Home_Model/README.md

 - look up current temperature (via GraphView) and change temperature setpoint,
 - check if door is opened (is the correct RFID tag put to reader).

-In the app I didn't bother with extracting all the Strings and things similar to that because it would be purely cosmetic and wouldn't boost this project functionality in any meaningful way.
+In the app not all strings are extracted.
+It is done this way because it would be purely cosmetic and wouldn't boost this project's functionality in meaningful way.